Gulnawaj/Hiring-Pipeline-System/SUBMISSION.md

 2. I would also add source-of-hire reporting to analyze where successful candidates are coming from.

-3. I would optimize by code by adding new features that can make the project more clean and advanced.
+3. I would optimize my code by adding new features that can make the project more clean and advanced.